johannaleapopp/SC_FC_Coupling_Task_Personality/README.md

 families are in the same sample to keep them truly independent from one another.

 ### 4.2.
 Analysis Scripts
-Please note, that some of these scripts were also used to conduct analyses in the paper **"Structural-functional brain network coupling during cognitive demand reveals intelligence-relevant communication strategies (https://doi.org/10.1038/s42003-025-08231-4)"**.
+Please note that some of these scripts were also used to conduct analyses in the paper **"Structural-functional brain network coupling during cognitive demand reveals intelligence-relevant communication strategies (https://doi.org/10.1038/s42003-025-08231-4)"**.
 Thus, outcome variables are sometimes still named 'intelligence', even though the personality scores were used in this analysis.